-Neil Tetkowski lives in Manhattan.
-His studio is in the Bronx overlooking the urban landscape.
-Tetkowski’s artwork is widely published and represented in 50 museum collections.
-His artworks and projects are often a means to express his relationship to the natural environment and the interconnection of all people.
+Neil Tetkowski’s artwork and creative projects are often a means to express his relationship to the natural environment and the interconnection of all people.
 He has received many awards including a Ford Foundation grant.
 Tetkowski has had solo shows in Japan, Italy, China, Sweden, Germany, Canada and the Netherlands.
+Tetkowski’s artwork is widely published and represented internationally in 50 museum collections.
+Neil Tetkowski lives in Manhattan.

 Neil Tetkowski creates art that communicates beyond cultural barriers.
 It is with this global perspective that his artwork is embraced throughout the world.
 Tetkowski’ projects reflect his conviction that art can be a vital community process accessible to a broad audience.
 His material of choice comes directly from the Earth, and most often he uses clay, which he believes is the perfect medium to express his relationship to the environment.